RECeSS-EU-Project/stanscofi/README.md

 ## Licence

-These datasets and code are under an [OSI-approved](https://opensource.org/licenses/) [MIT license](https://raw.githubusercontent.com/RECeSS-EU-Project/stanscofi/master/LICENSE).
+This repository is under an [OSI-approved](https://opensource.org/licenses/) [MIT license](https://raw.githubusercontent.com/RECeSS-EU-Project/stanscofi/master/LICENSE).

 ## Citation

-If you use **stanscofi** in academic research, please cite as follows
+If you use **stanscofi** in academic research, please cite it as follows

 ```
 Clémence Réda.
 (2023).